 - Cheaper than replacing everything they might break.

 - And definitely cheaper than a lawsuit against you, if they decide to bite someone.

 Just imagine how great it will feel to finally be able to trust your German Shepherd completely and never worry whether they’ll be naughty or not.
 Instead, you’ll have the peace of mind that you have a well-behaved pup, and the boundaries you set for them will always be there, EVEN IF YOU’RE NOT.

 And the best part is it also has a 60-day money-back guarantee!
 So there’s no reason not to give Brain Training For Dogs a try!

-It is essential, to feed your dog the recommended amount for their size and weight, keep them active and exercising daily, and visit your vet yearly for a weigh-in and an examination that will give you peace of mind knowing your dog is as healthy as can be.
+It is essential to feed your dog the recommended amount for their size and weight, keep them active and exercise daily, and visit your vet yearly for a weigh-in and an examination that will give you peace of mind knowing your dog is as healthy as can be.